nhsbsa/nhsbsa-digital-playbook/src/development/coding-logging.md

 ## Logging levels

+!!! warning DEBUG
+`DEBUG` output MUST NOT be enabled on production systems as this exposes the risk of logging PII from library code such as object mappers and ORM frameworks
+!!!

 The following standard logging levels should be used:

 * `DEBUG` is used for development purposes only.
   Do not rely on DEBUG to understand any potential production issue.
-DEBUG output must not be allowed on production systems as this exposes the risk of logging PII from library code such as object mappers and ORM frameworks
 * `INFO` is used to present normal application flow.
   For example
-  * On startup/shutdown it is helpful to log configuration properties although secrets and sensitive data must not be logged
+  * On startup/shutdown it is helpful to log configuration properties.
+    Secrets and sensitive data MUST NOT be logged at INFO.
   * On successful authentication
   * On creation/change of user privileges
   * On entry to/exit from the public interface to an application